LearnWeb3DAO/Whitelist-Dapp/README.md

         if (joinedWhitelist) {
           return (
             <div className={styles.description}>
-              Thanks for joining the Waitlist!
+              Thanks for joining the Whitelist!
             </div>
           );
         } else if (loading) {